-As you undoubtedly already know, visit any online Lash Forum and you'll quickly discover that one of the most talked about topics among Lash Stylists is that of lash retention.
+As you undoubtedly already know, visit any online Lash Forum and you'll quickly discover that one of the most talked-about topics among Lash Stylists all over the world is that of lash retention.

 It's one of the main reasons we spent nearly a year creating our ultra in-depth Lash Retention 101 Online Course.